 This then causes the pipe to freeze in cold weather.
 Boiler installation teams will try to find a way of fitting the condensate pipe to drain internally.
 However, sometimes there is no option but to fit them outside.
 That then causes the pipe to freeze in cold weather.

-First of all, find the frozen part of the pipe.
-This usually happens where there’s a bend or a dip in the pipe.
+To thaw a frozen condensate pipe, first of all, find the frozen part of the condensate pipe.
+This usually happens when there’s a bend or a dip in the pipe.
 There are two ways to thaw it out:

-1. Hold a hot water bottle, warm cloth or heating pad warmed in the microwave onto the frozen section of pipe.
+1. Hold a hot water bottle, warm cloth, or heating pad warmed in the microwave onto the frozen section of the pipe.

 2. Use a watering can or jug to carefully pout the hot water over the frozen section of the pipe.
 It’s really important not to use boiling water as the condensate pipe is plastic and it could melt!